Propagation of chaos in neural fields: Acknowledgments

 \section{Acknowledgments}

 The author warmly acknowledges Cl\'ement Mouhot for very interesting discussions on the links between this research and kinetic theory.
-A special acknowledgement goes to Philippe Robert for great discussions and advice on the content and writing of the paper.
-He also acknowledges Gerard Ben Arous and Marc Yor for interesting discussions and suggestions and partial funding from ERC grant \#227747.
+A~special acknowledgment goes to Philippe Robert for great discussions and advice on the content and writing of the paper.
+He also acknowledges Gerard Ben Arous and Marc Yor for interesting discussions and suggestions.